paulgoblin/exit-test/readme.md

 - jQuery
 - Bootstrap

 Also included is a User model, which has built in methods and some middleware.
+You'll need to modify parts of this user model to make it work with the rest of your app.
+For instance, the auth middleware is expecting a JWT token in a standard Authorization header, but you may like to do something else.

 ### Installation